-In some circumstances, NSW Treasury may hold identification documents for certain individuals.
-These documents are usually collected where individuals are required to prove their identity in order to access certain services or programs of NSW Treasury, and are attached to the application or form.
-Proof of identity documents may also be required when making applications for information under the GIPA Act or PPIP Act.
+In some cases, NSW Treasury may hold identification documents for certain individuals.
+These documents are usually collected where individuals are required to prove their identity or vaccination status, to access certain services or programs of NSW Treasury and are attached to the application, email, or form.
+Proof of identity documents may also be required when making applications for information under the GIPA Act or the PPIP Act.